treyhuffine/is-react/README.md

 - [Skilled.dev - Coding Interview Course](https://skilled.dev)
 - [gitconnected - The Developer Learning Community](https://gitconnected.com)

+Note: The React team now offers a package [react-is](https://www.npmjs.com/package/react-is) that provides similar functionality.
+I recommend checking that out as well to see if it's more suited for your needs.

 ## Install

 `yarn add is-react` or `npm i --save is-react` to use the package.